 The US Department of Justice announced the charges against Maxim Yakubets on Thursday morning at a special press conference in Washington.
 Blame brought against Igor Turashov.

 According to federal attorney Scott Brady, the indictment against both Russians was approved by the Grand Jury in Pittsburgh, PA, back in November this year.
 The investigation involved not only the FBI, but also the US Department of Finance, as well as representatives of the Secret Service and the British police.

-According to U.S. authorities, Evil Corp was involved in the creation and distribution of the phishing software Dridex.
-As a result, “banks and financial institutions in more than 40 countries were attacked, and the damage exceeded 100 million dollars.”
+According to the American authorities, Evil Corp was involved in the creation and distribution of the Dridex phishing computer program.
+As a result, "banks and financial institutions in more than 40 countries were subjected to hacker attacks, and the damage caused exceeded $ 100 million."

 At the same time, only Yakubets (according to the American authorities, used the nickname AQUA) and Turashev, who in the USA are called the system administrator of the hacker group (ENKI, NINTUTU), are criminally charged.

 According to the US Department of Justice, the Russian-based hacker group Evil Corp began its activities in at least the 2016 year, beginning the spread of the Dridex virus.
 The program hacked into computer servers, stealing users' personal data, including information about bank accounts.
 Over the course of the year, hackers were able to obtain customer data from 300 banks in the US and the UK.